 This map server contains the location of all cataloged earthquakes in Colorado.
 In addition to earthquakes, it also has the location of fault lines that are determined to have ruptured within the last 23 million years.

-Proceed directly to the Colorado Earthquake and Late Cenozoic Fault Map Server
+Proceed directly to the ON-001 Colorado Earthquake and Fault Map

 Using the Map Server